Kaunas: Interwar Lithuania

 After Vilnius was occupied by the Red Army in 1919, the Government of the Republic of Lithuania established its main base in Kaunas during the Lithuanian Wars of Independence.
 Later, after the capital, Vilnius, had been annexed by the Second Polish Republic, Kaunas became the temporary capital of Lithuania.
-It would hold this position until 28 October 1939, when the Red Army handed Vilnius over to Lithuania after its invasion of Poland.
+It held this position until 28 October 1939, when the Red Army handed Vilnius over to Lithuania after its invasion of Poland.
 The Constituent Assembly of Lithuania first met in Kaunas on 15 May 1920.
 It passed some important laws, particularly on land reform, on the national currency, and adopted a new constitution.
 The military coup d'état took place in Kaunas on 17 December 1926.
 It was largely organized by the military, especially general Povilas Plechavičius, and resulted in the replacement of the democratically elected Government and President Kazys Grinius with a conservative nationalist authoritarian Government led by Antanas Smetona.
 Shortly afterwards, tension between Antanas Smetona and Augustinas Voldemaras, supported by the Iron Wolf Association, arose seeking to gain authority.
 After the unsuccessful coup attempt in June 1934, Voldemaras was imprisoned for four years and received an amnesty on condition that he leave the country.

 During the interwar period, Kaunas was nicknamed the Little Paris because of its rich cultural and academic life, fashion, Art Deco architecture, Lithuanian National Romanticism architectural style buildings as well as popular furniture, interior design of the time and widespread café culture.
-The interim capital and the country itself also had a Western standard of living with sufficiently high salaries and low prices.
-At the time, qualified workers there were earning very similar real wages to workers in Germany, Italy, Switzerland and France, the country also had a surprisingly high natural increase in population of 9.7 and the industrial production of Lithuania increased by 160% from 1913 to 1940.
 The population of Kaunas increased 8,6 times during the interwar period from ~18,000 to ~154,000 residents.

 Between the World Wars, industry prospered in Kaunas, which was the largest city in Lithuania.
 Under the direction of Mayor Jonas Vileišis (1921–1931) Kaunas grew rapidly and was extensively modernised.
 A water and waste water system, costing more than 15 million Lithuanian litas, was put in place, the city expanded from 18 to 40 km2, more than 2,500 buildings were built, plus three modern bridges over the Neris and Nemunas rivers.
 All of the city's streets were paved, horse-drawn transportation was replaced with modern bus lines, new suburbs were planned and built (Žaliakalnis neighbourhood in particular), and new parks and squares were established.
 The foundations of a social security system were laid, three new schools were built, and new public libraries, including the Vincas Kudirka library, were established.
 Vileišis maintained many contacts in other European cities, and as a result, Kaunas was an active participant in European urban life.